Safeguarding Policy 2022-2023

 - - The Designated Person or Deputy will collect information to ascertain facts and to decide on the best course of action

 - - The Local Authority Designated Officer (LADO) must be contacted for advice and guidance regarding the allegation – on email@example.com.

 - - Any information gathering must be carried out discreetly (This will not take the form of formal interviews or statements as this may form part of any later investigation).
 The information gathering may also include whether the person involved was in work at that time, whether the allegation may have arisen as the result of any conflict, whether there were any witnesses and their opinion of what may have taken place and whether the member of staff is known to have any particular beliefs.
 Open ended questions will be used by the Designated Person or Deputy, simply to establish as to whether the incident could have happened.

 - - A referral will be made to Social Care if appropriate and Clyde Early Childhood Centre will co-operate fully in the investigation process.
-The Governor with responsibility for Safeguarding (Peter Wood) must also be informed.
+The Governor with responsibility for Safeguarding (Laura Rathbone) must also be informed.
 OFSTED will be informed of all allegations made against practitioners (including agency staff, students and volunteers) by the registered person (Cathryn Kinsey, Head of Centre) or their nominee for Safeguarding.

 - - The centre’s disciplinary procedure will only be initiated in agreement with the local authority Lewisham Schools HR, Safeguarding Children Partnership, Children’s Social Care or other agencies.
 The Designated Person will follow advice, guidance and instructions provided regarding the member of staff whom the allegation has been made against.

 - - Where the allegation concerns an agency member of staff, the agency would be informed immediately.

 - - A member of staff will not be allowed to leave to avoid an investigation, and it is the responsibility of the Designated Person (or their Deputy) to ensure that the process is completed.